robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ it’s pretty rare to be finished an app: fixing bugs, adding features, keeping pace with platform changes

-^ adding code tends to increase the complexity & therefore risk—more bugs to fix, more change, turtles all the way down
+^ adding code increases complexity & therefore risk—more bugs to fix, more change, turtles all the way down.

 ^ one necessary ingredient in managing complexity is reusing code—code we can reuse doesn’t increase the complexity further